mkw-sp/mkw-sp/README.md

 The codebase is automatically formatted using `clang-format` (15), this will be checked by CI and must be run before merge.

-If you need a unoptimised build with debugging information, use `ninja debug` to build once, or use `configure.py --default-targets` and then a comma seperated list of `test`, `debug`, or `release` to automatically build the requested binaries with every `ninja` invoke.
+If you need a unoptimised build with debugging information, use `python3 build.py -- debug`.

 ## Resources